 How to store ghee

 Making the ghee is like winning half of the battle.
-Unless you can store this dairy staple properly ghee making process is not over.
-How to store ghee is completely related to ghee making.
+But learning how to make ghee from butter is not all the secrets of ghee making.
+Unless you know how to store this dairy staple properly, ghee making process is not over.
+How to store ghee is completely related to ghee making process, which means the method of how to make ghee from butter.
 Once the product is cooked, you need to store the produce safely and neatly.

 If you feel that ghee has gone somehow bad, mostly you may find visible signs of mold on its surface.
-If it somehow smells foul or palates rancid, you may somehow use it.
+If it somehow smells foul or palates rancid, you can use it but cannot consume raw.
 However, you may keep the ghee in refrigerator for keeping it safe.

 Is ghee healthier than butter?

 Ghee is easier to digest than butter.
 It is milk-fat free hence does not pose the risk of food allergy for lactose intolerants.
-Ghee has slightly higher amount of saturated fats, hence works better as a filler food than butter.
+Ghee has slightly higher amount of saturated fats than butter, hence works better as a filler food.

 Ghee is known for its higher smoke point than butter and that makes it a safer cooking oil for high temperature cooking.